l4rzy/l4rzy.github.io/_posts/2023-12-05-web-hacking-child-toctou-contd.md

 ## Conclusion
 I was surprised that there were only 18 people have solved this challenge (I was the 19th).
 I believe many people have the idea to solve, but the process of solving it is a little bit cumbersome.

+P.S.
+So just after solving the 2 toctou challenges, I just happened to know that TOCTOU was a class of software bugs.
+The idea behind this class of bugs is to exploit the time window between two calls to modify a state.
+Read more on wiki: (https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use)[https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use]